ssrajadh/LLM-Privacy-Research/README.md

-# LLM Privacy Research: Adversarial Image Generation
+# Diffusion-Face-Attack

-Research project investigating privacy vulnerabilities in face recognition systems using diffusion-based adversarial image generation.
+Adversarial attack framework for face recognition systems using diffusion-based image forgeries.

 ## Overview

-This project generates forged facial images using Stable Diffusion img2img to evaluate the robustness of face recognition and multimodal LLM systems against adversarial attacks.
-The goal is to create realistic variations of celebrity faces while preserving or manipulating specific attributes to test privacy boundaries.
+This project investigates vulnerabilities in face recognition systems by generating adversarial forgeries using Stable Diffusion img2img.
+We systematically evaluate attack effectiveness, parameter sensitivity, and defense mechanisms to understand the security implications of diffusion-based facial image manipulation.

 ## Task Division